-If you’ve never been to Oregon or are planning a trip here, then head to my Portland City Guide before continuing reading this post.
-Take advantage of Oregon 0% sales tax rate, go shopping and restaurant hopping before venturing out exploring other areas.
+If you’ve never been to Oregon or are planning a trip here, then head to my Portland City Guide before continuing to read this post.
+Take advantage of Oregon’s 0% sales tax rate, go shopping, and restaurant hopping before venturing out exploring other areas.

 From Portland, I highly recommend driving to Oregon Coast Highway 101 if you are here for more than two days.
 Try to catch a sunset at the beach, and I promise it will not disappoint.
 Oregon Coast Highway 101 is the scenic driving route along Oregon’s Pacific coast with endless picturesque viewpoints, turnouts with access to beaches as well as hiking.

 12 Best Stops for Your Oregon Coast Road Trip

 - Hug Point